How to Stop your Foreclosure

 Avoid the 1099-C tax problem

-All these options allow you extra time in the home to sell it or live there.
-Please beware of Rescue scams claiming to help you stop a foreclosure in Louisville, KY and here is a general timeline of the foreclosure process and the Newsweek article about when it is time to walk away instead of defending the foreclosure.
+All these options allow extra time in the home to sell it or live there.
+Please beware of Rescue scams claiming to help you stop a foreclosure in Louisville, KY.
+Here is a general timeline of the foreclosure process and the Newsweek article about when it is time to walk away instead of defending the foreclosure.

 Ignoring a foreclosure or waiting too long to stop a home foreclosure is fatal.
-It increases the legal expenses and arrearage.
-And it makes it more likely you will lose your property in foreclosure if you don’t defend the complaint.
-You have far more choices and less expense if you get help early.
-Waiting until a week before a home foreclosure sale means you have lost options to avoid the sale.
+It increases the legal expenses and arrearage you have to catch up.
+It makes it more likely you will lose your property if you don’t defend the complaint early.
+You have far more choices and fewer expenses if you get help early.
+Waiting until a week before a home foreclosure sale means you have lost many options to avoid the sale.
 You have at least six different methods to avoid a foreclosure in the early stages.
-The Guide to Foreclosure in Louisville Kentucky is available.
+Our Guide to Foreclosure in Louisville Kentucky is available.

 - Get a new house loan (there is help in some cases and at prime rates)